wikimedia/mediawiki-extensions-InlineComments/README.md

-InlineComments is a MediaWiki extension to allow users to highlight text on a page and add a comment to it.
-All directly from page view.
-Comments are stored in a separate slot, so they do not alter the wikitext while still being tied to the page and showing up on watchlists and recent changes.
+InlineComments is a MediaWiki extension that allows users to highlight text on a page and add comments to it, viewable inline within the page.

+Comments are stored in a separate MediaWiki "slot", so they do not alter the wikitext, while still being tied to the page and showing up on watchlists and recent changes.

 ## Installing